Firmware Versions on the NexStar 5i/8i/8i

 actually two MC processors, one for the azimuth axis, the other for the

 altitude.
-The NexStar 8i Special Edition is currently shipping with MC version
+The NexStar 8i Special Edition was shipped with MC version

 40.3